bonyet/bonyet/README.md

-Good day, I am @bonyet
+Good day, I am @bonyet.
-I’m interested in making games and game engines
-I’m currently learning graphics programming
-I’m looking to collaborate on nothing.
-Sorry

 How to reach me:
   1. Put a note in a bottle